Chen Hengzhe: Role in the New Culture Movement and later career

 Returning to China in 1920, she taught Western history at Peking University.
+She was China's first female university professor.
 After she married Ren Hongjun in 1920, she worked for a time at Commercial Press.
 During this time, she published essays in key New Culture journals and the first textbook of western history.
 She also published articles in New Youth, Eastern Miscellany, and Fiction Monthly, many of them relating to becoming a "New Woman".
 In 1924, Chen published the first of the two-volume series of "History of the West" and the second in 1926.
 Her aim with this series was to help China become globalized and be recognized outside of the country.
 In 1930, she published "Short History of the European Renaissance".
 These publications gave readers information on the Western society that was being introduced into China.
 In 1932, she was one of eight founders, along with Hu, of the magazine of literary and political commentary, Duli Pinglun (Independent Critic), which published articles of a Western liberal orientation.

 When her husband was made president of Sichuan University in 1935, she taught there briefly.
 But her critical essays in Duli Pinglun on Sichuan made her unwelcome, and she returned to Peking, only to flee at the onset of the war in 1937 to Shanghai, then Hong Kong, Kunming, and eventually Chongqing, the wartime capital.
 In 1936, she wrote her Autobiography of a Young Girl, where she highlights the events of her childhood.
 She expresses her struggles she had in her childhood and writes to show others how to take control of their own lives.
 Similarly with "History of the West" and "Short History of the European Renaissance", her readers could understand more about the Chinese and their traditions by reading her autobiography.
 She grew disillusioned with the Nationalist government, and she and her husband remained in Shanghai after the Communist victory in 1949.
-Her husband died in 1961, and she, after much abuse during the Cultural Revolution, died in Shanghai 1976.
+Her husband died in 1961.
+During the Cultural Revolutionshe suffered because of her ties to the United States.

+Chen died in Shanghai in 1976.